 To learn about Buddhism is to learn about yourself; how your mind works and how this affects your life.
 It’s up to you to apply this wisdom!

 Our teachings, meditations and practices are based on the tradition of Lama Tsong Khapa of Tibet, who lived from 1357 to 1419, founder of the Gelugpa School of Tibetan Buddhism, as taught to us by our founder Lama Thubten Yeshe and our spiritual director Lama Zopa Rinpoche, both of whom are students of His Holiness the Dalai Lama.
-Practitioners of all Buddhist schools as well as non-Buddhists of any nationality and any religion are welcome to visit our facilities, study, meditate and retreat here.
+Practitioners of all Buddhist schools as well as non-Buddhists of any nationality and any religion are welcome study and meditate with us.
 You can find more information about our teachers by looking at the “Our Teachers” tab above.

 Yes.
 We ask our visitors to observe the following guidelines in order to maintain an atmosphere conducive to inner reflection and meditation: